jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 and for now, there is no deal. and if they don't get a deal by monday, which I imagine  will, we would be in a place where the house of commons would have to resume.
 Which obviously would fly in the face of public health directives.
-Another issue to keep your eye on. and I will bring in Vassy because there is another two-minute warning.
+Another issue to keep your eye on. and I will bring in Vassy because there is  two-minute warning.
 I don't know if I can do that much on My own.[laughter]maybe we'll just pick up on that issue that the conservatives are pushing very hard for increased accountability and increased questions to the government, which, you know, I totally get.
 But I'm not sure that we are -- it doesn't sound like we're anywhere near close on a deal in terms of everyone agreeing that one or two or three times a week will actually happen.